-In an article for the New York Times, Andy Lansing, president and chief executive of Levy Restaurants, said that he begins every interview with the question, "Are you nice?"
-Part of the reason he asks this question is that it startles many interviewees, who are not expecting to receive this question.
+In an article for The Chicago Tribune, Andy Lansing, president, and chief executive of Levy Restaurants, said that he begins every interview with the question, "Are you nice?"
+Part of the reason he asks this question is that it startles many interviewees, who are not expecting to receive a question of this nature.

 When an employer asks you this question, he or she wants to see not only how you answer an unexpected question, but also whether or not you will fit into the company culture.
 It's a tricky question because sometimes the company wants to hire someone nice, and sometimes they don't.
 Here are some tips on how to handle the interview question, "Are you nice?" so that you will not be caught off guard.